mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

 Potential Alternatives
 ++++++++++++++++++++++

-Once CHIP #2 is implemented, we could move to always using point-of-definition and using 'implements' to pass around function requirements.
+Once CHIP 2_ is implemented, we could move to always using point-of-definition and using `implements` to pass around function requirements.

 If first-class functions support gets re-implemented, generic functions